Show / Hide Table of Contents

 Right click on the "Controllers" folder, and add a new "Web API 2 Controller - Empty".

-Next, call the controller EmployeeController
+Next, call the controller EmployeeController.

-This will create a new empty controller called EmployeeController
+This will create a new empty controller called EmployeeController.

-method to the controller, which we'll use to return the level of an Employee.
+We can add a Get method to the controller, which we'll use to return the level of an Employee.

 public class EmployeeController : ApiController